GergelyTuri/HallPassVR/README.md

 IMPORTANT:
 How to setup and run the demo:
-1) Download, unzip the python file demo_7_2 zip file under pi3d/pi3d_demo.
+1) Download, unzip the python file demo_7_2.zip file under MouseVR/demo_complete to pi3d/pi3d_demo.
 2) Run ```python3 GUI_Interface_demo_7_2.py```  to open GUI and run the VR.
 3) nuke.py: this file is used for cleaning all history combination/path file and other data.
 Run: ```python3 nuke.py```
 4) Corridor_demo_7_2.py: Individual VR corridor.
 Run: ```python Corridor_demo_7_2.py```